NhatNguyen1502/java-database-capstone/user_stories.md

 _As a doctor, I want to view detailed information about each appointment including patient details, so that I can prepare for consultations and provide personalized care._

 **Acceptance Criteria:**
-1. Doctor can click any appointment to view full details
+1. Doctor views appointment with JOIN to patients table
-2. Details include patient name, age, contact info, appointment reason
-3. Patient's previous appointment history is accessible
-4. Any patient notes or special requirements are displayed
-5. Doctor can see if patient is new or returning
-6. Emergency contact information is readily available
+2. Displays: patient full_name, phone, date_of_birth, gender, allergies
+3. Shows: appointment_reason, patient_notes, duration_minutes
+4. Can access patient's appointment history (previous records by patient_id)
+5. Displays created_at, updated_at timestamps

 **Priority:** Medium

-**Story Points:** 5
+**Story Points:** 3

-**Notes:**
-- Display patient allergies prominently for safety
-- Show relevant medical history summary for quick reference

 ---